wp-plugins/site-is-offline-plugin/readme.txt

 1. Site offline Plugin settings

 == Changelog ==

+= 1.6.5 =
+* Coming soon plugin is now compatible with WordPress 4.3.

 = 1.6.4 =
 * Updated the site offline check logic to be more robust.